Sharp Hybrid Confidence Bands for Partially Identified Treatment Effects under Tail Uncertainty with an Application to Workforce Gender Diversity and Firm Performance: Concluding Remarks

 Our empirical findings on workforce diversity illustrate the importance of such rigorous inference.
-While naïve regressions might suggest that even modest increases in female leadership yield significant gains, the concATE approach paints a more nuanced picture.
-We find that substantive benefits of gender diversity materialize only once a sufficient representation level is achieved.
-In practice, this means token diversity (e.g. a lone female or two in senior leadership) is unlikely to drive measurable performance improvement, whereas reaching a critical mass of women in leadership – roughly one-third or more in growth-oriented industries (and higher in others) – is associated with a reliably positive impact on firm value.
-These conclusions align with the critical mass hypothesis: diversity can boost performance, but only after crossing a threshold that moves an organization beyond tokenism \citep{kanter1977some}.
-By confirming this pattern under stringent inference, our study provides guidance for firms and policymakers – emphasizing that real gains from diversity require either significant numbers of women or alternatively substantial inclusion efforts\footnote{We note that an inclusive organizational culture may allow firms to reap performance gains at lower diversity levels than this critical mass.
-In settings without an inclusive culture, a small number of women leaders often remain marginalized “tokens” with limited influence, but when genuine inclusion is present, even a few women in leadership can contribute meaningfully to performance improvements.
-It is an area for future research to investigate the relationship between inclusion and diversity.} – and also demonstrates how concATE can be applied in other domains to uncover robust causal insights where traditional methods may be misleading.
+While na\"ive regressions might suggest that even modest increases in female leadership yield significant gains, the concATE approach paints a more nuanced picture.
+We find that substantive benefits of gender diversity materialise only once a sufficient representation level is achieved.
+In practice, this means token diversity---for example, a lone woman or two in senior leadership---is unlikely to drive measurable performance improvement.
+By contrast, reaching a critical mass of women in leadership (roughly half or more in growth-oriented industries, and a clear majority in others) is associated with a reliably positive impact on firm value.
+These conclusions align with the critical mass hypothesis: diversity can boost performance, but only after crossing a threshold that moves an organisation beyond tokenism \citep{kanter1977some}.

+By confirming this pattern under stringent inference, our study provides guidance for firms and policymakers.
+It emphasises that real gains from diversity require either significant numbers of women or, alternatively, substantial inclusion efforts.
+Indeed, an inclusive organisational culture may allow firms to reap performance gains at lower diversity levels than this critical mass.
+Evidence suggests that diversity alone is not sufficient and must be accompanied by inclusion to realise its full benefits \citep{nishii2013benefits,roberson2006disentangling,almeida2024diversity,josten2025makes}.
+Investigating the interplay between inclusion and diversity outcomes---and in particular whether inclusive cultures shift the tipping point downward---remains an important area for future research.

+On the methodological side, several extensions merit investigation.
+First, combining the DKW-calibrated endpoints of concATE with the adaptive critical value of \citet{imbens2004confidence} could yield further efficiency gains by sharpening inference on the smooth components while retaining finite-sample tail protection.
+Second, practical guidance on estimating the mixing parameter $C_\upalpha$ from data, rather than relying on known dependence structures, would broaden the applicability of the method to general panel settings.
+Finally, our application demonstrates how concATE can be deployed in other domains, such as programme evaluation, environmental policy, or clinical trials, to uncover robust causal insights where traditional methods may produce misleadingly precise conclusions.